argoproj-labs/hera/docs/user-guides/script-basics.md

 `Steps`.
 The function will still behave as normal outside of any Hera contexts, meaning you can write unit tests on the given function.

-> **For advanced users**: the exact mechanism of the `script` decorator is to prepare a `Script` object within the
-> decorator, so that when your function is invoked under a Hera context, the call is redirected to the `Script.__call__`
-> function.
-This takes the kwargs of a `Step` or `Task` depending on whether the context manager is a `Steps` or a
-> `DAG`.
-Under a Workflow itself, your function is not expected to take arguments, so the call will add the function as
-> a template.

 When decorating a function, you should pass `Script` parameters to the `script` decorator.
 This includes values such as the `image` to use, and `resources` to request.